winitzki/scall/tutorial/programming_dhall.md

 λ(t : Type) → λ(x : t) → { first = x, second = x }
 ```

-Records and union types may contain types as well as values:
+Records and union types may mix types as well as values within the same data type:

 ```dhall